TritonDataCenter/rfd/rfd/0026/README.md

   * Does not require to add addition `ListVolumesSizes` API endpoints.

 Cons:
-  * Actual allocated storage differs, sometimes by tens of GBs, from the requested size, which could lead to users misunderstanding what storage is actually allocated.
+  * Actual allocated storage differs, sometimes by tens of GiB, from the requested size, which could lead to users misunderstanding what storage is actually allocated.
   * Does not allow users to make smart decisions about requested size.
-    Requesting 101 GBs would mean allocating 200GBs of storage, while requesting 100GBs would mean allocating 100GBs less.
-A difference in 1GB could mean a significant difference in cost that would not be explicitly presented to users.
+    Requesting 101 GiB would mean allocating 200 GiB of storage, while requesting 100 GiB would mean allocating 100 GiB less.
+A difference in 1 GiB could mean a significant difference in cost that would not be explicitly presented to users.
   * Requires to document and communicate billing of different storage capacities without using packages, which is not common and might be confusing.